Learn more about Badgr's data collection, and FERPA and COPPA regulation compliance.

 Make sure your use of Badgr is consistent with the information permitted by your FERPA directory information disclosure categories to be shared with our services and to be published in awarded badges.
 Typically, institutions ensure student email addresses and academic awards or honors are permitted to be shared.

 When you use Badgr to award badges, either manually or automatically through Badgr for Canvas, ensure that the data stored in badges is consistent with your institutional policy.
 This may mean bypassing the evidence features to include data that doesn't fall under directory information disclosures, such as grades or graded work.

 The Children's Online Privacy Protection Act (COPPA) restricts the type of information about young users that may be stored on a web service, including identifiers like email addresses, without obtaining permission from parents/guardians.

 We don't provide specific legal advice to organizations seeking to use Badgr, but we can be clear about what information is stored on Badgr's database and caches.

-We store a small amount of student information as it is reported to us.
-That includes the email address of the recipient, but not the name, unless you are using the optional leaderboard feature and the student checks the box to opt in to sharing their real name.
-Otherwise, we just store the email address that Canvas reports to us.
+We store a small amount of student information as it's reported to us.
+That includes the email address of the recipient, but not the name, unless you are using the optional leaderboard feature and the student checks the opt-in box, sharing their real name.
+Otherwise, we only store the email address that Canvas reports to us.

 All students who view Badgr via the Canvas app will be able to see badges they've earned and follow their progress through courses.
 In a future version, we'll be implementing an upgraded workflow for under-13 users.